 Session 1: October 26-30, 2015 Session 2: February 1-3, 2016

 Session 1: February 1-5, 2016 Session 2: April 18-20, 2016

 Full tuition scholarships that cover program materials, meals while class is in session, parking and hotel accommodations are available for teams of 3 – 5 individuals.
 To apply for a team scholarship, click here.

 For teams that choose not to apply for a scholarship, the cost is $9,000 for each individual team member.
 To register and make payment, click here.
 Tuition covers program material, meals while class is in session, parking and hotel accommodations.

-*Participants are expected to attend all seven days of the on campus program.
+*Participants are expected to attend all eight days of the on campus program.
 Only those who attend the entire program will receive CEU's and a certificate of completion.

 The program is intended for intact teams of three to five employees in operating and line roles such as functional support areas, direct patient care leadership, supply chain, materials management, perioperative supply, or related areas, and should include at least one attendee at a director level or higher.
 All participants who are accepted and enrolled are eligible to apply for a full-scholarship tuition that also covers in-class materials, meals during sessions and hotel accommodations.

 Any hospital with a 3 – 5 person project team comprised of members who are mid-level manager or directors within the organizational structure.